-VANCOUVER and HOUSTON, Dec.
-15, 2020 /PRNewswire/ - ESSA Pharma Inc. ("ESSA", or the "Company") (NASDAQ: EPIX), a clinical-stage pharmaceutical company focused on developing novel therapies for the treatment of prostate cancer, today provided a corporate update and reported financial results for the fiscal year ended September 30, 2020.
+VANCOUVER, BC and HOUSTON, Feb.
+11, 2021 /PRNewswire/ - ESSA Pharma Inc. ("ESSA", or the "Company") (NASDAQ: EPIX), a clinical-stage pharmaceutical company focused on developing novel therapies for the treatment of prostate cancer, today provided a corporate update and reported financial results for the fiscal first quarter ended December 31, 2020.
 All references to "$" in this release refer to United States dollars, unless otherwise indicated.

 Summary Financial Results

 Net Loss.
-ESSA recorded a net loss of $23.4 million ($1.04 loss per common share based on 22,443,893 weighted average common shares outstanding) for the year ended September 30, 2020, compared to a net loss of $12.8 million ($1.51 loss per common share based on 8,433,441 weighted average common shares outstanding) for the year ended September 30, 2019.
-For the year ended September 30, 2020, this included non-cash share-based payments of $7.5 million compared to $1.1 million for the prior year, recognized for stock options granted and vesting.
-The net loss for the fourth quarter ended September 30, 2020 was $4.5 million compared to a net loss of $3.3 million for the fourth quarter ended September 30, 2019.
+ESSA recorded a net loss of $6.5 million ($0.20 loss per common share based on 33,343,48 weighted average common shares outstanding) for the quarter ended December 31, 2020, compared to a net loss of $4.6 million ($0.22 loss per common share based on 20,762,374 weighted average common shares outstanding) for the quarter ended December 31, 2019.
+For the period ended December 31, 2020, this included non-cash share-based payments of $1.2 million compared to $1.3 million for the prior year, recognized for stock options granted and vesting.

 Research and Development ("R&D") expenditures.
-R&D expenditures for the year ended September 30, 2020 were $12.1 million compared to $6.7 million for the year ended September 30, 2019 and includes non-cash costs related to share-based payments ($1.9M for year ended 2020 compared to $304,786 for year ended 2019).
-For the fourth quarter ended September 30, 2020, R&D expenditures were $2.2 million (net and gross), as compared to $2.0 million (net and gross) for the fourth quarter ended September 30, 2019.
-The increase in R&D expenditures for the full year and fourth quarter were primarily related to preclinical work leading to the filing of the IND for EPI-7386 in March 2020, and the increased expenditure on chemistry and manufacturing of drug product, and clinical costs related to the Phase 1 clinical trial of EPI-7386 which commenced with the dosing of the first patient in July 2020.
+R&D expenditures for the quarter ended December 31, 2020 were $4.5 million compared to $2.6 million for the quarter ended December 31, 2019 and includes non-cash costs related to share-based payments ($287,424 for period ended December 31,2020 compared to $152,406 for period ended December 31, 2019).
+The increase in R&D expenditures for the first quarter were primarily related to the increased expenditure on chemistry and manufacturing of the drug product, and clinical costs related to the Phase 1 clinical trial of EPI-7386, which commenced with the dosing of the first patient in July 2020.

 General and administration ("G&A") expenditures.
-G&A expenditures for the year ended September 30, 2020 were $11.4 million compared to $5.5 million for the year ended September 30, 2019 and include non-cash costs related to share-based payments of $5.6M for the year ended 2020 compared to $841,921 for the year ended 2019.
-For the fourth quarter ended September 30, 2020, G&A expenditures were $2.2 million, compared to $1.2 million for the fourth quarter ended September 30, 2019.
-The increase in the full year and fourth quarter is the result of increased professional fees related to transitioning to be a domestic filer, higher salaries and benefits, as well as the non-cash share-based payments.
+G&A expenditures for the quarter ended December 31, 2020 were $2.2 million compared to $2.1 million for the quarter ended December 31, 2019 and include non-cash costs related to share-based payments of $917,561 for the period ended December 31, 2020 compared to $1.1M for the period ended December 31, 2019.
+The increase in the first quarter is the result of increased professional fees related to transitioning to be a domestic filer with the SEC and higher salaries and benefits.

 Liquidity and Outstanding Share Capital

 EPI-7386 is an investigational, highly-selective, oral, small molecule inhibitor of the N-terminal domain of the androgen receptor.
-EPI-7386 is currently being studied in a Phase 1 clinical trial ((NCT04421222) in men with metastatic castration-resistant prostate cancer ("mCRPC") whose tumors have progressed on current standard-of-care therapies.
-The Phase I clinical trial of EPI-7386 began in calendar Q3 of 2020 following FDA allowance of the IND and Health Canada acceptance.
+EPI-7386 is currently being studied in a Phase 1 clinical trial (NCT04421222) in men with mCRPC whose tumors have progressed on current standard-of-care therapies.
+The Phase I clinical trial of EPI-7386 began in calendar Q3 of 2020 following FDA allowance of our Investigational New Drug application and Health Canada acceptance.
 The U.S. FDA has granted Fast Track designation to EPI-7386 for the treatment of adult male patients with mCRPC resistant to standard-of-care treatment.
 ESSA retains all rights to EPI-7386 worldwide.

 About ESSA Pharma Inc.

-ESSA is a clinical-stage pharmaceutical company focused on developing novel and proprietary therapies for the treatment of patients with prostate cancer.
+ESSA is a clinical-stage pharmaceutical company focused on developing novel and proprietary therapies for the treatment of patients suffering from prostate cancer.
 For more information, please visit www.essapharma.com and follow us on Twitter under @ESSAPharma.

 About Prostate Cancer